Finite convergent presentation of plactic monoid for type C: Preliminaries

 A monoid $M$ is presented by a $2$-polygraph $\Sigma$ if $M$ is isomorphic to the quotient of the free monoid $\Sigma_{1}^{\ast}$ by the congruence generated by $\Sigma_{2}$.
 Then the generating $1$-cells are the generators of $M$ and the generating $2$-cells correspond to the relations of $M$.
 Note that we will also say words for the $1$-cells of $\Sigma_{1}^{\ast}$ in a case of monoid.
+Denote by $l(w)$ the length of a word $w$ on $\Sigma_{1}^{\ast}$.